Seven Reasons to Try Freelance Writing (Even if You’ve Never Considered it Before)

 After a few months of freelancing (for that blog and several others), I was able to quit my day job.
 Ten years on, I’m still freelancing – among lots of other things! – and I still love it.

 Perhaps like me back then, your focus is on writing novels.
-Or maybe you’re a poet, or you run a blog of your own.
+Or maybe you’re a poet, or a screenwriter, or you run a blog of your own, or you want to write non-fiction books.

 You might have considered freelancing, only to think that it isn’t for you – or it might never have even crossed your mind.

-Here are seven reasons you might want to give it a bit more thought:
+Here are seven reasons you might want to give freelancing a bit more thought:

 #1: You Don’t Have to Commit a Lot of Time